wahyudhiasatwika/Criby/README.md

 An application to help mother to understand why her baby is crying.

 ## Usage
-Tap to record the audio and then let your phone to the magic
+Tap to record the audio and then let your phone to the magic <br>
 ![Record Now!](/imgs/record.png)